TuspeDesign/react-thesis-mobile-app/README.md

 ### Base url
 api.sportti.org/sites (https only)

+Official sport team ID and search query are required values if not fetching all the teams (only /sites).

 ### How to use API
 api.sportti.org/sites/[teamId]/[query]

-#### Kiekko-Vantaa's players
+#### All the players
 api.sportti.org/sites/928640177/players

-Official sport team ID and search query are required values if not fetching all the teams (only /sites).
+#### Fetch one page from the website
+api.sportti.org/sites/928640177/8664

 ### type
 The type tells the feed what kind of content is needed.